bertofurth/Seagate-Central-Utils/pEmacs/README-pEmacs.md

 and less frequently used features.

-I quickly added this useful tool to the Seagate Central because I I can't stand the native "nano" editor and despite my sincerest efforts, I'm not a "vi" guy.
+I quickly added this useful tool to the Seagate Central because I can't stand the native "nano" editor and despite my sincerest efforts, I'm not a "vi" guy.

 There are a number of other lightweight Emacs clones such as "atto"